linux-system-roles/logging/README.md

 To satisfy such requirements, logging role introduced 3 primary variables `logging_inputs`, `logging_outputs`, and `logging_flows`.
 The inputs are represented in the list of `logging_inputs` dictionary, the outputs are in the list of `logging_outputs` dictionary, and the relationship between them are defined as a list of `logging_flows` dictionary.
 The details are described in [Logging Configuration](#logging-configuration).

+## Requirements

+This role is supported on RHEL/CentOS-7, RHEL/CentOS-8 and Fedora distributions.

 ## Definitions

   - `logging_inputs` - List of logging inputs dictionary to specify input types.